benhamill/assembler/README.md

 These various syntaxes enable some trickery when you're dealing with a world of uncertainty.
 Let's look at a more complicated example.

-Say we've got a class that lets us describe an Elastic Load Balancer for Amazon Web Services.
-There's a lot of complexity in what each of these arguments might be, but the key thing for our example is this: If you have `subnets`, you shouldn't have `availability_zones` and if you have `availability_zones`, you shouldn't have `subnets`.
-And, importantly, you shouldn't send in extraneous keys.
+Say you want a class that lets us describe an Elastic Load Balancer for Amazon Web Services.
+There's a lot of complexity in what each of these arguments might be, but the key thing for this example is this: If you have `subnets`, you shouldn't have `availability_zones` and if you have `availability_zones`, you shouldn't have `subnets`.
+And, importantly, you shouldn't send in extraneous keys; you need to be able to differentiate callers sending `nil` explicitly from not sending in anything when you make whatever API calls you're going to make to Amazon.

 ```ruby
 class AmazonELB